+(c) automatically without notice from ViraTrace if the results of a Technical and Legal Compliance Review undertaken by ViraTrace and/or its subsidiaries pursuant to Section 3(b) determine that Your Modifications to Covered Code are out of Technical and Legal Compliance with Applicable Laws as defined in Section 1.10 and You fail to pass a secondary Technical and Legal Compliance Review within 7 calendar days of becoming aware of such results; or

-the term of this License, commence an action for patent infringement against Apple; provided that Apple did not first commence an action for patent infringement against You in that instance.
+(d) automatically without notice from ViraTrace if You, at any time during the term of this License, commence and action for patent infringement against ViraTrace and/or its subsidiaries.

 12.2 Effect of Termination.
-Upon termination, You agree to immediately stop any further use, reproduction, modification, sublicensing and distribution of the Covered Code.
+Upon termination, You agree to immediately and without delay stop any further use, reproduction, modification, sublicensing and distribution of the Covered Code and to destroy all copies of the Covered Code that are in your possession or control.
+In the event Your use of the Covered Code was in the development and creation of a free or paid Publicly Available application or software product, you agree to immediately and without delay remove such application or software product from any and all applicable distribution platforms and to stop any further use via release of a mandatory Disabling Update as defined in Section 1.11.
 All sublicenses to the Covered Code which have been properly granted prior to termination shall survive any termination of this License.
 Provisions which, by their nature, should remain in effect beyond the termination of this License shall survive, including but not limited to Sections 3,5,8,9,10,11,12.2 and 13.
-No party will be liable to any other for compensation, indemnity or damages of any sort solely as a result of terminating this License in accordance with its terms, and termination of this License will be without prejudice to any other right or remedy ofany party.
+Neither party will be liable to the other for compensation, indemnity or damages of any sort solely as a result of terminating this License in accordance with its terms, and termination of this License will be without prejudice to any other right or remedy of either party.

 13. Miscellaneous.

 13.1 Government End Users.
-The Covered Code is a "commercial item" as defined in FAR 2.101.
-Government software and technical data rights in the Covered Code include only those rights customarily provided to the public as defined in this License.
-This customary commercial license in technical data and software is provided in accordance with FAR 12.211 (Technical Data) and 12.212 (Computer Software) and, for Department of Defense purchases, DFAR 252.227-7015 (Technical Data --Commercial Items) and 227.7202-3 (Rights in Commercial Computer Software or Computer Software Documentation).
+The Covered Code is a “commercial item” as defined in FAR 2.101.
+Government software and technical data rights in the Covered Code include only those rights customarily provide to the public as defined in this License.
+This customary commercial license in technical data and software is provided in accordance with FAR 12.211 (Technical Data) and 12.212 (Computer Software) and, for Department of Defense purchases, DFAR 252.277-7015 (Technical data — Commercial Items) and 227.7202-3 (Rights in Commercial Computer Software or Computer Software Documentation).
 Accordingly, all U.S. Government End Users acquire Covered Code with only those rights set forth herein.

 13.2 Relationship of Parties.
-This License will not be construed as creating an agency, partnership, joint venture or any other form of legal association between or among You, Apple or any Contributor, and You will not represent to the contrary, whether expressly, by implication, appearance or otherwise.
+This License shall not be construed as creating an agency, partnership, joint venture or any other form of legal association between You and ViraTrace, and You will not represent to the contrary, whether expressly, by implication, appearance or otherwise.

 13.3 Independent Development.
-Nothing in this License will impairApple's right to acquire, license, develop, have others develop for it, market and/or distribute technology or products that perform the same or similar functions as, or otherwise compete with, Modifications, Larger Works, technology or products that You may develop, produce, market or distribute.
+Nothing in this License will impair ViraTrace’s right to acquire, license, develop, have others develop for it, market and/or distribute technology or products that perform the same or similar function as, or otherwise compete with, Modifications, Larger Works, technology or products that You may develop, produce, market or distribute; except that ViraTrace and/or its subsidiaries may not utilize knowledge of your Modifications obtained under the terms of this License to design, develop, have others develop for it, market and/or distribute technology or products that that perform the same or similar function as, or otherwise compete with, Modifications, Larger Works, technology or products that You may develop, produce, market or distribute.